skuzzle/snapshot-tests/README.md

 serialized version of the object during the first test execution and during subsequent test executions, compare the actual object against the stored snapshot.

+Read more about snapshot testing in this accompanying [blog post](https://simon.taddiken.net/the-case-for-snapshot-testing/)

 ### Latest Maven Central coordinates

 Please check out the GitHub release page to find Maven & Gradle coordinates for the latest